rollkit/docs/docs/rollkit-stack.md

 # The Rollkit Stack

-This section will cover the dependencies and customizeable components of Rollkit.
+This page will cover the main components of Rollkit.

-Rollup sequencer nodes collect transactions from users, aggregate them into blocks, and post the blocks onto the Data Availability (DA) layer (such as Celestia) to be ordered and finalized.
-Full nodes execute and verify rollup blocks, and propagate fraud-proofs when needed.
+Rollup sequencer nodes collect transactions from users, aggregate them into blocks, and post the blocks onto a data availability (DA) layer (such as Celestia) to be ordered and finalized.
+Full nodes execute and verify rollup blocks, and in the case of an optimistic rollup, propagate fraud proofs when needed.
 Light clients will receive headers, verify proofs (fraud, zero-knowledge, etc.), and can authenticate trust-minimized queries about the state.

 For an understanding of the Rollkit stack, let's first look at the key components of a rollup.